neoremind/fluent-validator/README.md

 ### 1.2 Create a domain model

 Create a domain model or you can call it entity to be validated on later.
-For example, a Car class is created as below.
+For example, a Car instance is created as below.

     public class Car {
         private String manufacturer;